Intentional Development at Banner

 We know that Banner campers are destined to do great things now, and in the future.
 They are change makers and will help to usher in a future that is positive and bright.
 Just look at their smiles and hopeful eyes, watch them comfort a friend or include a new camper, see them practice resilience and perseverance in pursuing their goals and you will see, as clearly as we do, that positivity and hope reign over the tension and negativity that we face in our world every day.

-Banner campers are indeed a force for good and we can’t wait to cheer them at camp, during the school year and well into the future.
+Banner campers are indeed a force for good and we can’t wait to cheer them on at camp, during the school year and well into the future.

 Perseverance